 Prohibited: Permits will not be issued for Large Brush.

-Note: Residents who live or travel in the fire protection area zone 44 must adhere to provincial ban and Refer to Alberta Fire Control Zone Map.
+Note: Residents who live or travel in the forest fire protection area zone 44 must adhere to provincial ban and Refer to Alberta Fire Control Zone Map.

 Banned: Exploding Targets & Tracer Rounds.